-To size set the machine, turn the power on at the power point and off at the console.
+The control modules used in this machine should be preset to the correct size but in the advent that the size needs to be set; turn the power on at the power point and off at the console.
 Press and hold the WASH TEMPERATURE UP button then press the POWER button.
 The washer will give 4 short beeps and the pattern of LEDs will change.

-To lock the size into the memory.
+To lock the size into the memory